South Carolina old-growth forest trip

 Congaree National Park

-South Carolina's only national park is all floodplain forest, cypress knees, boardwalk quiet, paddling water, and an easy Columbia city close enough for a wild-feeling day trip.
+South Carolina's only national park is floodplain forest, cypress knees, boardwalk hush, barred-owl shade, and Cedar Creek water — with Columbia close enough to keep the wild-feeling day easy.

 Plan a smarter Congaree National Park trip with the right boardwalk strategy, paddling plan, camping expectations, nearby Columbia basecamp, and practical South Carolina logistics.
-Start with Boardwalk + Trails, then choose the stay, meals, activities, and arrival details that fit the trip.
+From there, let stays, meals, views, and arrival choices support the place instead of crowding it.

 Cedar Creek makes Congaree feel wilder than the roadside version suggests.